 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend all laboratory sessions.
+- Laboratory: There is a compulsory attendance requirement in this course. - Students must attend all laboratory sessions.

 - Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course students must complete a compulsory safety induction.